macalinao/ian-website/posts/2017-12-08-why-eos-will-overtake-ethereum-in-high-performance-smart-contracts.md

 Furthermore, the Ethereum block time is around 30 seconds, which will be reduced to around 5-7 seconds when PoS is introduced. **You may have a lag of up to 30 seconds after every action.** This prohibits many types of applications that require more real-time feedback, e.g. decentralized asset exchange.

 EOS has a projected TPS of 100k/sec and a block time of 2 seconds on the testnet with a target time of 500ms on the mainnet.
-EOS can do this because it uses an algorithm called DPOS (delegated proof of stake) which basically lets you vote for "delegates" to process the blockchain.
-These delegates can be massive datacenters that can process many transactions in parallel, unlike Ethereum which is built to run on anything and where every node executes every transaction.
+DPoS enables EOS to do things that the Ethereum network never will be able to do: higher TPS per node and lower block times, since all nodes are known.

 ### Contract execution fees